 Unconventional Portraits of Maverick Musicians

-Unconventional Portraits that are interpreted from a handful of press photographs from various angles.
+These Unconventional Portraits are interpreted from a handful of press photographs from various angles.

 Mixed Media materials used are; wood, wire, muslin, acrylic paint, paper, hemp & miscellaneous found materials.

-The process starts with a wooden frame and then builds upon by layering, shifting and manipulating muslin, found objects, various materials and acrylic paint until it finally becomes something that I am comfortable with.
-It is the process of this movement, construction and the joining of surfaces that builds the face.
-Not carved, not poured, molded or pressed but layered.
+The process starts with a wooden frame and then builds upon by layering, shifting and manipulating muslin, found objects, various materials, and acrylic paint until it finally becomes something that I am comfortable with.
+It is this process of movement, construction and the joining of surfaces that builds the image.
+Not carved, not poured, molded or pressed but layered while painting.

-My objective is to create a portrait that shows character and by building it out, I get surface tension.
+My objective is to address portrait painting through improvisation in the process and simultaneously capture a likeness of these iconic artists.
 I'm not so concerned with the profile which I think can add abstract interest.
 Sometimes there is bas-relief happening but that is not my first intention, I simply want the richness of depth in the face.
-The adjoining flat and built-out surfaces are devoid of the formal aspects of a portrait or sculpture, allowing for some improvising which often results in variance, which I love.
-This deviation from the rules of perfection allow for what I feel brings real art to the overall composition.
+The adjoining flat and built-out surface tensions are devoid of the formal aspects of a portrait or sculpture, allowing for some improvising which often results in nonconformity.
+This deviation from the rules of perfection allows for what I feel brings spontaneity to the overall composition.